RolloTully/SwarmCut/README.md

 ```

 ### Step 3: Optimisation
-Once the your parameters have been set run:
+Once the your parameters have been set, run:
 ```
 python main.py
 ```